 It’s $120 (TW) to go up but it’s cheaper to buy two singles (up and down) than a return, for some reason.
 You can also take a bus down for just 15 dollars which is a huge saving.
 It’s a bit scary though.

-Explore some aboriginal Taiwanese culture and some gorgeous natural landscapes at the same time.
+Explore some aboriginal Taiwanese culture that remains from before the Japanese occupation of Taiwan, and see some of the most flat-out gorgeous natural landscapes of Taiwan at the same time.
 You’ll also find hot springs here, in case you don’t have time to go to Beitou.

 Take the subway to Xindian Station (southern terminus of the Green Line 3, 新店) exit the station and turn right towards Bus Stop B located along Beiyi Road (北宜路一段).